-This Compensation Discussion and Analysis section ("CD&A") discusses our executive compensation philosophy and objectives and the decisions of the Compensation Committee of our Board of Directors ("Compensation Committee" or "Committee") regarding the 2021 compensation awarded to, earned by, or paid to our named executive officers ("NEOs") for fiscal year 2021, who were:
+This Compensation Discussion and Analysis section ("CD&A") discusses our executive compensation philosophy and objectives and the decisions of the Compensation Committee of our Board of Directors ("Compensation Committee" or "Committee") regarding the 2022 compensation awarded to, earned by, or paid to our named executive officers ("NEOs") for fiscal year 2022, who were:

 Named Executive Officer Title

 David Katzman Chief Executive Officer

+Troy Crawford Chief Financial Officer

 Steven Katzman Chief Operating Officer

 Susan Greenspon Rammelt Chief Legal Officer, EVP Business Affairs and Secretary

-Kay Oswald President of International

 Kyle Wailes Former Chief Financial Officer

-Mr. Wailes was the Company's Chief Financial Officer through January 7, 2022.
-We appointed our Chief Accounting Officer, Troy Crawford, as our Interim Chief Financial Officer, effective January 8, 2022.
+^{} Mr. Crawford was appointed as our Chief Financial Officer on June 6, 2022.
+Prior to that time, Mr. Wailes was our Chief Financial Officer through January 7, 2022, at which time we appointed Mr. Crawford, our then-Chief Accounting Officer, as our Interim Chief Financial Officer, effective January 8, 2022.